Magnific7/Awards/README.md

 * View my profile page
 ## Admin Abilities
 * Sign in to the the app
-* Delete images
+* Delete posts
-* Update image post details.
+* Update post details.
+* Create new images for showcasing